Chang Chia-juch

-Early life
+Early life and education

-A native of Shanghai, Chang obtained his bachelor's degree in civil engineering from National Cheng Kung University.
-He continued his master's degree in the same field from San Jose State University in the United States and his doctoral degree in transportation engineering from Purdue University.
+Chang was born in Shanghai on June 25, 1950, and later moved with his family to Taiwan.
+He graduated from National Cheng Kung University with a bachelor's degree in civil engineering and completed graduate studies in the United States, earning a master's degree in civil engineering from San Jose State University and his Ph.D. in transportation engineering from Purdue University under professor Robert D. Miles.
+His doctoral dissertation was titled, "A Rail System Optimization Model for the Transportation of Coal".

 ROC Economic Affairs Ministry

 Longmen nuclear power plant

 In mid April 2013, commenting on Taiwan's fourth nuclear power plant construction, Chang said that the power plant has undergone rigorous integration and testing, therefore it is inappropriate to call the plant as an "assembled car".
 He added that the MOEA has created a team to inspect the overall system of the plant over the next six months to end the controversy.

 Electric vehicle industry

 Speaking at an automotive trade show in mid April 2013, Chang spoke about Taiwan's young electric vehicle industry.
 In the midst of growing world oil price and rising environmental awareness, he said that the MOEA is currently considering efforts to lower the cost of manufacturing, marketing and distributing electric vehicles to general public.

 However, he acknowledged the current stumbling blocks for common usage of electric vehicle, especially on the current technology and availability of the charging stations around Taiwan.